saadyaq/emotion-detector/README.md

 streamlit run app.py
 ```

+The app provides **two input methods**:

+#### 📁 Upload Audio Files
+- Upload pre-recorded audio files from your computer
+- **Supported formats**: WAV, MP3, M4A, FLAC, OGG
+- **Perfect for WSL2 users** where microphone access is limited
+- Preview the audio before analysis

+**How to record audio on Windows:**
+1. Open **Voice Recorder** app (Windows + S, search "Voice Recorder")
+2. Click the microphone button to start recording
+3. Speak naturally (expressing different emotions)
+4. Click stop when finished
+5. Find your recording in `C:\Users\YourName\Documents\Sound recordings\`
+6. Upload the file to the Streamlit app

+#### 🎤 Direct Recording
-- Select your microphone input (works best on native OS, not WSL).
+- Record directly from your microphone (works best on native OS)
+- Adjust recording duration (1-10 seconds)
+- Select input device if multiple microphones are available
+- Instant emotion prediction after recording

-- Record a short snippet and the app will display the predicted emotion plus top‑3 probabilities.
+Both methods display the predicted emotion with top-3 probabilities.

 ### 4. CLI predictions